Our Favorite Name Bracelets for Less than 50 Bucks!

 Dolceoro, the maker of this simple piece, allows you to engrave the front and back of these bracelets.
 We recommend putting your name on the outward side and a personal, encouraging mantra on the inward side, close to your skin.
 You’ll get to sport a stylishly modern bracelet with a secret meaning just for you on the inside.
 Consider self-affirming statements that give you those happy warm feelings.
 We would choose something like “Do more of what makes you sparkle,” or perhaps “They can imitate your style, but not your passion.”

-These would also make a fantastic couples set.
+These would also make a fantastic couple set.
 Place your name on the outward side and your partner’s name on the inside so they are always close at hand.
-This same arrangement would be perfect for a his and hers wedding or anniversary gift as well!
+This same arrangement would be perfect for his and hers wedding or anniversary gift as well!

 These bracelets are stackable and will look wonderful paired with a stack of wire and metal bangles.
 For a bold look and brilliant use of color, use all three shades of gold.
 This look will go with any outfit as well.
 Or order all three colors for a complete memory.
 Engrave one with a name, one with their birthdate and one with a message that reminds you of your loved one.
 The bracelet is slightly adjustable with instructions provided by the maker but it can either hug the wrist bones or hang a little more loosely.